 Depending on the processing operations to which your data is subject, you may have the following rights:

-To exercise these rights, you can contact us at the following address: dpo@nullstago.com
+To exercise these rights, you can contact our data protection officer.

 In order for us to process your request satisfactorily, you will need to prove your identity, by whatever means.
-If we are not satisfied that what you have provided proves your identity then we may ask you for additional information, including e.g. the secure transmission of a copy of an identity document, signed by you.
+If we are not satisfied that what you have provided proves your identity then we may ask you for additional information, including e.g. the secure transmission of a copy of an identity document, signed by you with a specific mention across the copy "for the exclusive purpose of the exercise of rights from Stago", with the date.

 We will do our best to meet your demands satisfactorily.
 Whatever our response, we will get it to you within one month, unless we need to extend the time for our response when we may extend the time for us to respond by up to an additional two months, depending on the complexity of and the number of requests.